Elected Member Roles

 - Bringing the views of the community into council decision-making processes

-- Balancing the need to advocate for specific interests against the needs of the wider community
+- Balancing the need to support specific interests with the needs of the broader community

 - Maintaining contact with community representatives and other local stakeholders

-- Participating in any relevant consultative processes with the local community and/or other organisations.
+- Participating in consultative processes with the community and organisations.

 Governance

-- Participating constructively and effectively in the good governance of the council as a whole
+- Participating in the good governance of the council as a whole

-- Understanding and respecting the differing roles of mayor, deputy mayor, committee chairs and councillors
+- Understanding the differing roles of mayor, deputy mayor, committee chairs and councillors

 - Having a good understanding of the council processes set out in the Standing Orders that determine how council meetings are run